yonchoy/chuck_norris_jokes/README.md

 In this application you can see examples of :
 - how to navigate between screens;
 - how to pass data between two screens;
-- how to display images from the internet
+- how to display images from the internet;
-- how to fetch data from the internet
+- how to fetch data from the internet;

 ## Screens